|Birthname||Clinton Eastwood, Jr.|

 Eastwood won the Best Director Oscar for his film, "Unforgiven," on March 29, 1993.
 The film, in which he acted as well as directed, won the Oscar for Best Picture as well.
 Since the early '70s, when Eastwood brought his Malpaso Productions to Warner Bros.
 Burbank lot, he has directed over 25 films.
 His “Mystic River” in 2003 and “Million Dollar Baby” in 2004 were critically acclaimed, award-winning blockbusters.

 Eastwood becomes silent when asked about his active private life.
 He married in 1953, and, after 25 years of marriage and two kids, the couple separated.
 They arrived at a $25 million settlement.
 His 14-year affair with Roxanne Tunis produced one daughter, and he became father to two children by Jacely Reeves.
-He and actress Sondra Locke had one daughter together in their much-publicized 13-year relationship that ended in legal wrangling.
-In 1993, he had a daughter Francesca with actress Frances Fisher.
-In April that same year, he met 27-year-old news anchor Dina Ruiz when she interviewed him; they married on March 31, 1996, and their daughter was born in December 1996.
+He and actress Sondra Locke (born probably 28 May 1944) lived together 1975 - 1989 in a relationship that ended in legal wrangling.
+In 1993, he had a daughter Francesca with actress Frances Fisher (11 May 1952).
+In April that same year, he met 27-year-old news anchor Dina Ruiz (born 11 July 1965) when she interviewed him; they married on March 31, 1996, and their daughter was born in December 1996.
 By then he had a total of seven children from five women.
 When biographer Patrick McGilligan claimed that Eastwood was a wife-beater, an atheist and a coward, the star responded with a lawsuit for $10 million in December 2002.
 Ruiz filed for divorce in October 2013.

 Eastwood’s 60-film, 50-year career keeps on delighting his audiences and, with his later work, has impressed the critics as well.
 He works out tirelessly and at age 74 he can do 30 dips at the bar.
 He shows little sign of slowing down personally or professionally.
 When Leslie Stahl asked him in a February 2005 interview about retirement, he said, “"I'm just never going to say never.
 Or never say anything.
 That's the main thing.
 It's just — just keep my big mouth shut."